woltemade/melon-lab/README.md

 - `contracts/`: Helpers to get instances of the deployed contracts.
 Meant for internal use.
 - `utils/`: Utility functions to interact with the data
+- `schemas/`: Flow types (and hopefully in the future, Type Script definitions and GraphQL schemas)
 - `queries/`: Sort and filter functions to insert into JS own `.sort(fn)`, `.filter(fn)`.